 Third-Party Integrations (Software & Hardware)

-A virtual assistant should have the ability to learn new commands, potentially execute a plethora of tasks per day.
-The pure stock input of commands from parent companies is not enough these days.
-Therefore, initiatives to devise the best out of virtual assistants are already on war-footing.
+A virtual assistant should be able to learn new commands and potentially execute a plethora of tasks per day.
+These days, the pure stock input of commands from parent companies is not enough.
+Therefore, initiatives to devise the best out of virtual assistants are already on war footing.

-The Works with Alexa and Android Things programs have changed the landscape for integrations all over the technology world.
-Various applications and even devices from third-party manufacturers have plugged in the smart systems VUI capabilities to enhance their products.
+The Works with Alexa and Android Things programs have changed the landscape for integrations worldwide.
+Various applications and even devices from third-party manufacturers have integrated innovative systems' abilities to enhance their products.

-The average prices for Google Assistant supported Home, and Nest products range between $129 and $349.
-Also, Google Assistant-enabled smartphones cost approximately $100 and $1500, depending on the class of devices used - economic or premium.
-That’s not all.
+The average prices for Google Assistant-supported Home and Nest products range between $99 and $349.
+Also, Google Assistant-enabled smartphones cost approximately $100 and $1500, depending on the class of device used—economic or premium.

-Google’s assistant is now shipping with refrigerators and washing machines from producers such as LG and Samsung- each priced between $700 to $100 and beyond.
-Smart-locks, CCTV Cameras which support Google Assistant controls, ship between $149 and $199.
-A set of lighting options with Google Assistant voice control costs close to $130.
+Google's is now shipping with refrigerators and washing machines from producers such as LG and Samsung, each priced between $700 $100 and beyond.
+Smartlocks and CCTV cameras that support Google Assistant controls ship between $149 and $199—a set of lighting options with Google Assistant voice control costs close to $130.

-A range of smaller devices, each with functions as diverse from Alarm clocks to Wifi Routers, now supports Google’s assistant - ranging between $49 and $79.
+A range of smaller devices, each with functions ranging from Alarm clocks to WiFi routers, now support Google's.
+They cost between $49 and $79.

-Amazon’s Fire Cube TV also supports Alexa and starts at $120.
-Alexa’s grip isn’t just limited to the Amazon ecosystem, however.
-Smart locks from August which support Alexa functionality range between $250 and $350 depending on versions.
+Amazon's Echo TV also supports Alexa and starts at $120.
+Alexa is limited to the Amazon ecosystem; however, smart locks from August that support Alexa functionality range between $250 and $350, depending on their versions.

-Philips WiFi lighting also has inbuilt Alexa functionality and is priced between $49.99 and $60.
-In the security department, Arlo’s smart Security Cameras integrate Alexa’s voice functionality and come between $115 and $400 depending upon user choice.
+Philips WiFi lighting also has built-in Alexa functionality and is priced between $49.99 and $60.
+Arlo's smart security integrates Alexa's functionality in the security department, and on user choice, costs between $115 and $400.

-Alexa supported appliances ranging from smart televisions to washing machines have already flooded the market from makers such as LG and Samsung.
-Their prices range between $700 and $4000, the latter primarily for TVs.
+Alexa-supported appliances, ranging from smart televisions to washing machines, have already flooded the market from makers such as LG and Samsung.
+Their prices range between $700 and $4000, primarily for TVs.

 Support & Services

-Amazon has a dedicated Alexa FAQ page on any problem that users may face with the virtual assistant.
+Amazon has a dedicated Alexa FAQ page for any problems users may face with the virtual assistant.
 It can be accessed here.
-Support on Privacy of voice, the security of devices, and general overall support of Alexa are all answered here.
+Support for voice privacy, device security, and general Alexa support is all answered here.

-Similarly, Google has documented various possible errors and troubleshooting aids that will come in handy to users of Google Assistant on multiple devices.
-They can be accessed here
+Similarly, Google has documented various possible errors and troubleshooting aids that will be handy for users of Google Assistant on multiple devices.
+They can be accessed here.

 Strengths and Weaknesses of Alexa and Google Assistant

 Despite being replete with the latest advancements in voice user interface capabilities, both Alexa and Google Assistant have minor or major setbacks, depending on how you view their flaws.
-Here’s a list of the respective Amazon and Google Voice Assistant’s pros and cons for your benefit.
+Here are the pros and cons of Amazon and Google Voice Assistant for your benefit.

 Alexa SWOT: